 Instructions

 - Heat olive oil in a large Dutch oven over medium-high heat.
-Sauté onion and celery for 2–3 minutes until soft; add garlic and cook for another minute.
+Add the onion and celery; cook until soft (2–3 minutes).
+Stir in garlic for another minute.

-- Add ground beef and cook until browned; break apart clumps as needed.
+- Add ground beef and cook until browned throughout.

-- Stir in potatoes, carrots, green beans, diced tomatoes, tomato paste, and seasonings.
-Start with 4 cups of beef broth; add more if needed.
+- Mix in potatoes, carrots, green beans, tomato paste, diced tomatoes, black-eyed peas, corn, seasonings, and 4 cups of broth.

-- Bring to a boil, then reduce heat and simmer uncovered for 14–16 minutes until vegetables are tender.
+- Bring to a boil then reduce heat to simmer for about 14–16 minutes until potatoes are fork-tender.

-- Serve hot with optional toppings like cheese or green onions.
+- Serve hot with optional toppings like cheese or tortilla chips.

 - Prep Time: 10 minutes